- Helps the body adjust it's natural sleep pattern

 How does jet lag actually occur?

 A list of common side effects of Circadin can be found on the main product page.
+Always read the patient information leaflet that is supplied with your medication before use.

 Serious side effects of this medication are rare, occurring in less than 1 in every 1,000 people who use it.